Oriflame Logo

 Oriflame Logo 1967-1977

-The Swedish cosmetics brand started with a logo that featured both text and graphics.
-The inscription consisted of not one but two parts: at the top was the word “Oriflame,” below it – “International.”
+The Swedish cosmetics brand began with a logo featuring both text and graphics.
+The inscription consisted of not one but two parts: at the top, the word “Oriflame”; below it, “International.”
 This meant that the company was initially focused on international sales.
-The letters were printed, with the original serifs pointing to the left.
-At the top, the designers have placed a monogram – a vignette made up of three symbols.
-It featured two mirrored “Fs” made by hand and one “O” that served as their background.
+The letters were printed with the original serifs pointing left.
+At the top, the designers have placed a monogram, a vignette made up of three symbols.
+It featured two handcrafted mirrored “Fs” and one “O” as its background.

 1978 – 1998